ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 ### Write Data

-The following example demonstrates how to write data to a table in the connected Databricks warehouse.
+The following example demonstrates how to write data to a table.
 The query inserts a new row into the `customers` table.

 ```sql
 INSERT INTO customers (